MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsComplianceRecordingPolicy.md

 ```

 ### -Enabled
-Controls whether this Teams compliance recording policy is active or not.
+Controls whether this Teams recording policy is active or not.

 Setting this to True and having the right set of ComplianceRecordingApplications will initiate automatic policy-based recording for all new calls and meetings of all Microsoft Teams users who are assigned this policy.
 Existing calls and meetings are unaffected.